 To visit Crazy Horse Memorial is to see art in action, to learn the stories of legendary Native Americans and a family dedicated to making the dream of Chief Standing Bear and Korczak Ziolkowski come true, and to see a legacy of education and reconciliation grow stronger every day.

-Admission to Crazy Horse Memorial is $30 per car (with more than 2 people), $12 per person, and $7 per person on motorcycle, bicycle, or foot.
+Admission to Crazy Horse Memorial varies by time of visit and is $30 or $35 per car (with more than 2 people), $12 or $15 per person, and $7 or $10 per person on motorcycle, bicycle, or foot.
 Group rates are available.

 Find your way around the Crazy Horse Memorial complex.